center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - User Account
     - User Account Metadata

+  * - ListRoleTags
+    - Lists the tags that are attached to the specified role.
+The returned list of tags is sorted by tag key.
+    - User Account
+    - User Account Metadata

   * - ListRoles
     - Lists the IAM roles that have the specified path prefix.
 If there are none, the operation returns an empty list.
     - User Account
     - User Account Metadata

-  * - ListRoleTags
+  * - ListSAMLProviderTags
-    - Lists the tags that are attached to the specified role.
+    - Lists the tags that are attached to the specified Security Assertion Markup Language (SAML) identity provider.
 The returned list of tags is sorted by tag key.
-    - User Account
+    - Active Directory
-    - User Account Metadata
+    - Active Directory Object Enumeration

   * - ListSAMLProviders
     - Lists the SAML provider resource objects defined in IAM in the account.
     - Active Directory
     - Active Directory Object Enumeration

-  * - ListSAMLProviderTags
+  * - ListSSHPublicKeys
-    - Lists the tags that are attached to the specified Security Assertion Markup Language (SAML) identity provider.
-The returned list of tags is sorted by tag key.
+    - Returns information about the SSH public keys associated with the specified IAM user.
+If none exists, the operation returns an empty list.
-    - Active Directory
+    - User Account
-    - Active Directory Object Enumeration
+    - User Account Enumeration

   * - ListServerCertificates
     - Lists the server certificates stored in IAM that have the specified path prefix.
 If none exist, the operation returns an empty list.